QYLexpired/Asri-enhance/README.md

     - Long-press a Side Memo card for 1s, then drag to resize the Side Memo width
     - Supports parsing Markdown
     - Supports parsing HTML
-        - <span style="color: var(--b3-theme-error)">Note: This conflicts with the Asri theme's full-width display.
-Disable the full-width setting if necessary.</span>
+        - `Note: This conflicts with the Asri theme's full-width display.
+Disable the full-width setting if necessary.`
 ### Theme Detail Adjustments
 Fine-grained adjustments that follow the Asri theme's style:
 - Sidebar top sticky — remove the Asri theme's sidebar-top collapse/expand animation so the top area remains visible